 5 Tips to Increase Strategic Buy-In

 Your strategy must go through your people and your culture to be successfully implemented.
 Here is how to make sure that your strategy is set up for success after your next strategy retreat:

 To truly get strategic buy-in from key stakeholders, those responsible for executing the strategy must believe that the way work gets done – your workplace culture – is helping and not hindering their ability to execute the strategic priorities.
 To get strategic buy-in, do not underestimate the need to get enough buy-in of your cultural norms.

 Whenever possible, encourage collaboration across functions by setting goals that require functions and teams to work together in order to be successful.
 Than use whatever means work best at your organization to communicate what matters most – all day events, town halls, team meetings, webinars, videos, corporate newsletters, etc.

 The Bottom Line

-The more you get stakeholders on board from the beginning, the easier time you will have implementing new plans, new strategies, and new ways of working.
+The more you get stakeholders on board from the beginning, the easier time you will have implementing new strategies, and ways of working.
 Leaders with high performing strategy execution recognize the critical role employees at all levels of the organization play in achieving strategic results.
 Is your organization doing all it can to get company-wide buy-in for your strategic priorities?